-- 32. With regard to the only recommended action that the requirements for politically exposed persons as stated in the CBB and SOI's AML/CFT Guidelines be enforceable on all financial institutions, as indicated in the previous follow-up report the FSC AML/CFT Guidelines extend these requirements to the financial institutions under the supervision of the FSC.
+- 14. With regard to the only recommended action that the requirements for politically exposed persons as stated in the CBB and SOI's AML/CFT Guidelines be enforceable on all financial institutions, as indicated in the previous follow-up report the FSC AML/CFT Guidelines extend these requirements to the financial institutions under the supervision of the FSC.
 However as noted entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport are not included.
-As such, this recommended action has been partially met. - 33.
+As such, this recommended action has been partially met. - 15.
 The authorities have advised that the CBB as part of its practice of periodic revision of its AML/CFT Guidelines has included the requirements of FATF Recommendation 12 and the FATF Guidance Note on PEPs in the latest revision.
-Similar revisions have also been included in draft revised FSC AML/CFT Guidelines which is due to be finalized shortly.
-The situation with regard to the level of compliance as described above remains unchanged.
+Similar revisions have also been included in the recently gazetted FSC AML/CFT Guidelines.
+It is noted that these revisions would comply with requirements of FATF Recommendation 12 which will be evaluated during the 4th Round of Mutual Evaluations.
+While the authorities in Barbados are to be complimented for taking measures to implement these requirements, they cannot be taken into consideration for this follow-up process.
+Consequently, the situation with regard to the level of compliance as described above remains unchanged.

-- 34. The first outstanding recommended action requires the authorities to consider making the requirements for third party and introduced business as stipulated in the CBB AML/CFT Guidelines enforceable on all other financial institution.
+- 16. The first outstanding recommended action requires the authorities to consider making the requirements for third party and introduced business as stipulated in the CBB AML/CFT Guidelines enforceable on all other financial institution.
 As previously noted while the FSC AML/CFT Guideline extends the requirements to the financial institutions under the supervision of the FSC, entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport are not included.
-Consequently, this recommended action has been partially met. - 35.
+Consequently, this recommended action has been partially met. - 17.
 The second recommended measure requires financial institutions to satisfy themselves that the third party is regulated and supervised in accordance with Recommendations 23, 24 and 29.
 Section 7.4.4 of the CBB AML/CFT Guidelines requires licensees to satisfy themselves "about the quality and effectiveness of supervision and regulation in the introducer's country of domicile (refer to FATF Recommendations 26, 27 and 28): and satisfy themselves that the introducer is regulated, and supervised or monitored for, and has measures in place for compliance with CDD and record-keeping requirements in line with the FATF Recommendations."
 The above provision fully complies with the recommended action and has included the correct reference to the revised FATF Recommendations.
-A similar provision has also been included in the updated FSC AML/CFT Guidelines which is due to be finalized shortly.
-Consequently, this recommended action has been partially met. - 36.
-With regard to the recommended measure for the authorities to consider advising financial institutions on countries from which third parties that meet the conditions of being regulated and supervised and comply with CDD requirements can be based, the authorities cite section 7.4 of the CBB AML/CFT Guidelines which requires licensees to observe Public Statements issued by the

-FATF and CFATF as it relates to business relationships and transactions with natural and legal persons and financial institutions from listed countries.
+A similar provision has also been included in the recently gazetted FSC AML/CFT Guidelines.
+However, entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport do not have similarly enforceable requirements.
+Consequently, this recommended action has been partially met. - 18.
+With regard to the recommended measure for the authorities to consider advising financial institutions on countries from which third parties that meet the conditions of being regulated and supervised and comply with CDD requirements can be based, the authorities cite section 7.4 of the CBB AML/CFT Guidelines which requires licensees to observe Public Statements issued by the FATF and CFATF as it relates to business relationships and transactions with natural and legal persons and financial institutions from listed countries.
 However, the above provision is more applicable to the requirements of Recommendation 21 dealing with business relationships and transactions from countries which do not or insufficiently FATF Recommendations rather than the recommended action.
 Consequently, the recommended action remains outstanding.